hernanchavezthielemann/GRO2LAM/README.md

 ```
 > popup.py

-This file neats everything that comes out as a PopUp
+This file neats everything that comes out as a popup.

 ```
 CLASSES